D-STAR

 Digital voice modulation uses less bandwidth than older analog voice modes such as amplitude modulation, and frequency modulation.
 The quality of the data received is usually better than an analog signal at the same signal strength.
 Digital modulation is easier to route and distribute.

 D-STAR compatible radios are available for VHF, UHF, and 1.2 GHz amateur radio bands.
-In addition to the over-the-air protocol, D-STAR also support network connectivity, enabling D-STAR radios to be connected to the Internet to stream voice and data communications.
+In addition to the over-the-air protocol, D-STAR also supports network connectivity, enabling D-STAR radios to be connected to the Internet to stream voice and data communications.

 W4VO D-Star Repeater Links